c-f-h/c-f-h.github.io/hugosite/content/post/basic-setup-and-play/index.md

 It's pretty straightforward but a bit tedious to write because of the various directions you have to check for a winning row, so I'm not reproducing it here, but you can check it out in the repo.

+With that, we have everything to write a complete game loop:

 ```py
 def play(model1, model2):